The vast majority of the Trust’s 2,000 miles of waterways are currently open for boaters to enjoy as normal.

-Currently more than 90% of our 2,000 miles of waterways are available for boaters to enjoy as normal.
+Currently the vast majority of our 2,000 miles of waterways are available for boaters to enjoy as normal.

-Elsewhere on the canal network we are monitoring reservoir holdings, feeder inflows and canal demands extremely closely to understand the risks to other parts of the network.
+Elsewhere on the canal network we're monitoring reservoir holdings, feeder inflows and canal demands extremely closely to understand the risks to other parts of the network.